rrovetto/Ontology-Development-Guidelines/README.md

 * NASA Datanauts (open data group in the Office of Chief Information Officer)
 * Journal of Search and Rescue (webmaster, journal developer)

+## Warranty
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness.

-## Rights
+## Copyright
-© 2017-2020, Robert John Rovetto.
+© 2013-2021, Robert John Rovetto.
+All right reserved.

-Attribution is required: if you use this, you must cite it.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.